 I accepted and a month later, I saw an ad for an alternate service for $40 dollars a month.
 I called my ISP once more, and told them unless they were willing to lower my rate, I would be switching.
 And that I just got off the phone with the other ISP(which I also did)

-They put me on hold and 10 minutes later came back with $43, which I accpted.
+They put me on hold and 10 minutes later came back with $43, which I accepted.

-Oh, and the other thing.
+Oh, and the other thing about story.
 It’s always good to have alternatives and a counter-offer.
+I think this is fundamental.
+It shows that you have an alternative, and are desirable.
 Without this so called alternative, I don’t think any company would budge on their price or be flexible…